Modular localization and the holistic structure of causal quantum theory, a historical perspective: Vacuum polarization, area law

-A particular radical illustration of this point is the reconstruction of a net of operator algebras from the relative modular position of a finite number of copies of the monad \cite{interface}.
-For chiral theories \ on the lighray one needs two monads realized in a shared Hilbert space in the position of a modular inclusion, for d=1+2 this "modular GPS" construction needs three and in d=1+3 six positioned monads \cite{K-W} to create the full reality of a quantum matter world including its Poincar\'{e} symmetry (and hence Minkowski spacetime) from abstract modular groups as well as inner symmetries via the DHR superselection theory applied to the net of observable algebras (which determines the kind of quantum matter).
-This possibility of obtaining concrete models by modular positioning of a finite number of copies of an abstract monad is the strongest "holistic outing" of QFT.
-For d=1+1 chiral models the modular positioning leads to a partial classification of chiral theories as well as their explicit construction.
+A particular radical illustration of the conceptual differences between QFT and QM is the reconstruction of a net of operator algebras from the relative modular position of a finite number of copies of the monad \cite{interface}.
+For chiral theories \ on the lightray one needs two monads in a shared Hilbert space in the position of a \textit{modular inclusion}, for d=1+2 this "modular GPS" construction needs three and in case of d=1+3 seven modular positioned monads are sufficient to create the full reality of a causal quantum matter world, including its Poincar\'{e} symmetry (and hence Minkowski spacetime) from the abstract modular groups \cite{K-W}.
+This possibility of obtaining concrete models by modular positioning of a finite number of copies of an abstract monad (indecomposable constructs without inner structure) in a shard Hilbert space is the strongest "holistic outing" of QFT; the reader is encouraged to look at this application of modular theory \cite{K-W}.
+For d=1+1 chiral models the modular positioning leads to a partial classification of chiral theories as well as to their explicit construction of large classes of models (section 5).

-Apart from d=1+1 factorizing (integrable) models, where such modular aspects were used for the existence proof, QFT has not yet reached the state of maturity where such holistic properties can be applied for classifications of families of models and their construction through controlled approximation.
+Apart from d=1+1 factorizing (integrable) models, where modular properties in the form of \textit{nuclear modularity} were used for existence proofs of models \cite{Lech}, QFT has not yet reached the state of maturity where such holistic properties can be applied for classifications and existence proofs of families of models and their mathematically controlled approximation.
 An extension to curved spacetime would be very interesting; the simplest question in this direction is the modular construction of the local diffeomorphism group on the circle in the setting of chiral theories.

-These structural insights are presently still far removed from the constructive level of realistic QFTs.
-But this may not remain so; in certain 2-dimensional families of models (sections 5,6) these ideas played already a crucial role in showing their mathematical existence as well as for the explicit construction of particle matrixelements of localized operators (formfactors).
-This also includes the existence proof of chiral models \cite{Kawa} and factorizing models \cite{Lech} by operator algebraic methods.
-These construction methods may seem exotic to someone who has learned text book QFT following the classical parallelism of Lagrangian- or functional- quantization.
-But the latter, despite its intuitive appeal, only led to divergent perturbative series, whereas the former allow a nonperturbative mathematical control.